bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

   end
 ```

-- <a href="https://github.com/nerves-project/nerves_network">nerves_network</a> is used to bootstrap networking.
+- <a href="https://github.com/nerves-project/nerves_network">nerves_network</a> is used to add support for networking on the RPi3 side.
 - <a href="https://github.com/nerves-project/nerves_firmware_ssh">nerves_firmware_ssh</a> is used to deploy firmware using ssh.
 It also provides remote console access for debugging.
-- <a href="https://github.com/NationalAssociationOfRealtors/mdns">mdns</a> because we do not want to remember ip addresses. <a href="https://en.wikipedia.org/wiki/Multicast_DNS">Multicast DNS</a> is great for this.
+- <a href="https://github.com/NationalAssociationOfRealtors/mdns">mdns</a> so we could support <a href="https://en.wikipedia.org/wiki/Multicast_DNS">Multicast DNS</a>.
+This means we can refer to the RPi3 using a host name instead of having to know which ip address it is using.
-- <a href="https://github.com/nerves-project/ring_logger">ring_logger</a> to be able to access logs programmatically via ssh, no need to have the RPi3 attached to a screen
+- <a href="https://github.com/nerves-project/ring_logger">ring_logger</a> to be able to access logs via ssh, no need to have the RPi3 attached to a screen

-Configuration in `config/config.exs`
+Add the following configuration to `config/config.exs`.

 ```elixir
 config :logger, level: :debug, backends: [RingLogger] config :nerves_network, :default,